 By Idris Mohammed

-Idris Mohammed is Public commentator and Programme Officer with CDD West Africa Abuja.
-He tweets @idpyar
+Idris Mohammed is Program Officer with CDD West Africa write from Abuja, He tweets @idpyar

 The views expressed in this article are the author’s own and do not necessarily reflect the editorial policy of Sky Daily